October 13th

 False modesty is worse than arrogance!

-The wicked often disguise themselves in humility when they are in need.
+The wicked often disguise themselves in humility when they require help.
 But once their desires are fulfilled, their true nature resurfaces, exposing the pride they had hidden all along.
 Their pretense of meekness dissolves, giving way to smug self-satisfaction.

-The poet illustrates this behavior through the ghaṭīyantra—the ancient water clock.
-This clever device consists of a rotating wheel with tiny bucket-like barrels fixed to the end of each spoke.
-As the wheel turns, the barrels bend downward when they reach the bottom, dipping into the stream to collect water.
-But the moment they are filled, the barrels straighten upright.
+The poet illustrates this behavior through the ghaṭī-yantra—the ancient water clock.
+This clever device consists of a rotating wheel with tiny bucket-like barrels fixed between each spoke of the wheel.
+When the wheel turns, the barrels bend downward as they reach the bottom, dipping into the stream to collect water.
+But the moment they are filled, due to the weight of the water, the barrels straighten upright.
 When they reach the top of the wheel, the water spills out for irrigation, leaving the buckets empty once again.

-The poet draws a powerful analogy: just as the barrels appear humble when bent but quickly rise once full, so too do deceitful people.
-They show pretended humility only until their needs are met.
-As soon as they get what they want, their mask falls, and arrogance takes its place, leaving their modesty as hollow as the emptied buckets.
+The poet draws a powerful analogy: Just as the barrels appear humble when bent but quickly rise once full, so do deceitful people as well.
+They show pretended humility only until their needs are fulfilled.
+As soon as they get what they want, their mask falls off and arrogance takes its place, leaving their modesty as hollow as the emptied buckets.

 This behavior is more dangerous than open arrogance because it is deceptive.
-While arrogance is visible and warns others, false modesty misleads people into trust.
-The naïve and good-hearted are often drawn in by this fake humility, only to be used for selfish ends.
+While arrogance is visible and warns others, false modesty misleads people into trusting them.
+The naïve and good-hearted are often drawn in by this fake humility only to get used for their selfish needs.

 People wear masks of lies to appear appealing, but these masks hide selfishness and treachery beneath.
 Beware of such false friends, for their intentions are not pure.
 Their humility is merely a tool—a disguise—until the wheel of fortune turns in their favor.